US intelligence finding shows China surging equipment sales to Russia to help war effort in Ukraine

 The Democratic president issued an executive order in December giving Yellen the authority to sanction financial institutions that aided Russia's military-industrial complex.

+Such efforts have been focused on highlighting plans for Russian misinformation operations or to throw attention on Moscow's difficulties in prosecuting its war against Ukraine as well as its coordination with Iran and North Korea to supply it with badly needed weaponry.
+Blinken last year spotlighted intelligence that showed China was considering providing arms and ammunition to Russia.

+The White House believes that the public airing of the intelligence findings has led China, at least for now, to hold off on directly arming Russia.
+China's economy has also been slow to emerge from the COVID-19 pandemic.
+Chinese officials could be sensitive to reaction from European capitals, which have maintained closer ties to Beijing even as the U.S.-China relationship has become more complicated.

-Meanwhile, China on Thursday announced rare sanctions against two U.S. defense companies over what it called their support for arms sales to Taiwan, the self-governing island democracy Beijing claims as its own territory to be recovered by force if necessary.
+Meanwhile, China last week announced rare sanctions against two U.S. defense companies over what it called their support for arms sales to Taiwan, the self-governing island democracy Beijing claims as its own territory to be recovered by force if necessary.

 The announcement freezes the assets of General Atomics Aeronautical Systems and General Dynamics Land Systems held within China.
 It also bars the companies’ management from entering the country.